cori/post-capture/README.md

 Very simple app that saves HTTP POST data to a local lowdb file.
 File is saved in `.data` so it will not be carried across in remixes.

-Lowdb records look like this:
+Request records look like this:
 ```
 {
   "id": "shortid",